-When you first visit a new dentist, one of the first things you will be asked is to provide your about your medical information and history.
+When you first visit a new dentist, one of the first things you will be asked is to provide your medical information and history.
 Dentists use this to care for your oral health needs in a safe and effective manner.

-By providing complete health and medical information, and updating it regularly, you are placing yourself in the best possible situation to receive effective and safe dental care.
+By providing complete health and medical information and updating it regularly, you are placing yourself in the best possible situation to receive effective and safe dental care.

 – Dr Ian Renton